jmooring/hugo-testing/README.md

 Description: Range newbie: how to control range with respect to subfolders

+Note: This is a rudimentary example of ranging through a hierarchy of sections.

 ## Instructions

 Clone this branch of the repository and build the site.